eva026/alden_casas/readme.md

 ## General info

-The Candy Museum is made of three parts, i.e., home, about and tickets.
+The Alden Casas is made of three parts, i.e., About Alden, Buy or Sell and Contact Me.

 ## Screenshots